Assessing quality of selection procedures: Lower bound of false positive rate as a function of inter-rater reliability: Simulation

+We replicated each simulation condition 1000 times and estimated the variance parameters $\sigma_\gamma^2$ and $\sigma_\epsilon^2$ using linear models implemented in the \texttt{lme4} \texttt{R} package \parencite[Version 1.1.35.1,][]{lme4}.
+In the remainder of the section, we only discuss results based on $N = 100$ applicants, but see (Appendix A) for similar results with $N = 300$ and $N = 1000$.

-Figure~\ref{fig:sim_N=100} visualizes the mean empirical true positive classification probabilities $P(S \cap A)$ (full red line) vs the mean quantile approximated true positive classification probabilities $P(\Tilde{\gamma} > G_k, \gamma > G_k)$ (dashed blue line) across all possible proportions of selected applicants ($\nicefrac{k}{N}$, $x$-axis).
+Figure~\ref{fig:sim_N=100} visualizes the bias of quantile approximated true positive classification probabilities across all possible proportions of selected applicants ($\nicefrac{k}{N}$, $x$-axis) with different data generating scenarios encoded with color.
 The results are presented for different inter-rater reliability coefficients ($\text{IRR}_1$, rows), the number of ratings ($J$, columns), and 100 applicants.
-The $x$-axis corresponds to the proportion of selected applicants ($\nicefrac{k}{N}$).
-The diagonal red dotted line corresponds to the maximum probability of the true positive classification probability at a given proportion of selected applicants.
-The mean of the quantile approximation closely resembles the mean of the true positive classification probabilities -- making the two lines essentially indistinguishable -- for all but the smallest number of raters and the lowest $\text{IRR}_1$ (which resulted in a slight positive bias for a low proportion of selected applicants and a slight negative bias for a high proportion of selected applicants).
-However, the performance of the approximation improved with increasing number of ratings and inter-rater reliability as well as with the increasing number of applicants.
+The `normal` (black) scenario showed little to no bias across all conditions.
+The `skew` (orange) scenario resulted in a negative bias of the true positive classification probabilities for a small proportion of applicants and a positive bias for a large proportion of applicants for all but the lowest number of ratings and the lowest single inter-rater reliability (due to estimation issues of the between-applicant variance).
+The `bias` (blue) scenario showed steadily increasing positive bias for up to half of the selected applicants, with a steadily decreasing bias after that.
+The `dependent` (green) scenario resulted in more distinct and opposite bias than the `skew` scenario, i.e., positive of the true positive classification probabilities for a small proportion of applicants and negative bias for a large proportion of applicants which was extremely pronounced in the lowest number of ratings and the lowest single inter-rater reliability.
+Across all but the `bias` scenario, the magnitude of bias decreased with the increasing number of ratings and the single inter-rater reliability.
+Increased sample size also reduced the degree of bias although to a smaller degree.